Homemade Amaretto Recipe

 Instructions

-• In a medium saucepan over medium-high heat, bring the water and both the granulated sugar and brown sugar to a soft boil, stirring occasionally.
+• Dissolve the sugars.
+In a medium saucepan over medium-high heat, bring the water and both the granulated sugar and brown sugar to a soft boil, stirring occasionally.
 Continue to heat the mixture until the sugars have dissolved completely, about 5 to 7 minutes.
+Remove from the heat and let cool for 15 minutes.

-• Once the mixture has cooled stir in the vodka, almond extract, and vanilla extract.
+• Mix in the vodka and flavorings.
+Once the mixture has cooled stir in the vodka, almond extract, and vanilla extract.
 If the mixture is still warm allow it to cool completely before bottling it.

-• Place a funnel into the mouth of your chosen bottle and pour the liqueur in leaving about 1 inch of space at the top.
-Secure the top and print, cut out, and apply the labels if using.
-Tie some baker's twine or ribbon around the neck for gifts.
+• Pour the liqueur into a bottle.
+Place a funnel into the mouth of your chosen bottle and pour in the liqueur leaving about 1 inch of space at the top.
+For gifting, secure the top and print the homemade labels on label paper.
+Apply the labels and tie a ribbon around the neck for gifts.

 Notes